 South-facing rooms boost your Light Index during the winter when there is less sunlight and gives you even more access to sunlight during the summer months.

 East-facing rooms are perfect if you enjoy bright mornings.
 Your kitchen/dining/ living room should face east to let all that morning sunshine in.
 East-facing rooms are brightest during the day and offer a high Light Index that will ensure beautiful daylit family breakfasts filled with shenanigans.

 West-facing rooms have the strongest Light Index during the late afternoon and early evening, allowing tons of rich gold-orange light to pour in.
 If you are using these rooms towards the end of the day, you will definitely want a cool color palette in the room to balance the bright golden light.

 North-facing rooms are a sweet spot for natural light because these rooms offer a constant and balanced source of natural light without the unwanted summer heat generated by the sun.

 Accurately calculate your Light Index

 Even though windows and room orientation can help with increasing the amount of light you are exposed to, trying to predict how much you’re actually getting can be daunting task.
 That’s why Google has started an endeavor called Project Sunroof to help you calculate how much energy your roof can generate via solar panels.
 This tool is a great way to figure out your home’s Light Index without the guessing game.
-Get clean mirrors and windows with the best non-streak glass cleaner, Windex® Original Glass Cleaner.
-This window cleaning spray ensures every bit of natural light is let in your home.
+Get clean mirrors and windows with Windex® Original Glass Cleaner to ensure every bit of natural light is let in your home.